 We have argued that newer jobs are more productive and less likely to be made redundant.
 Analogously, younger firms will have a greater proportion of new jobs and experience less adjustment through destruction (Caballero and Hammour, 1994; footnote 22).
 It would seem, however, that this outcome would depend on the nature of creation costs the firm is facing.
-Empirically, a negative relationship between the age of the firm and job reallocation has been established in the literature (Davis and Haltiwanger, 1995).
-Caballero and Hammour add that their prediction could be considered more formally by assuming that the exogenous destructive flow due to attrition $\ddot{a}N(t)$ is made a decreasing function of age, $\ddot{a}(a)$.
-We introduce the term \ddot{a}/a for attrition as a simple example.
-Solving for the steady state provides:
+Empirically, a negative relationship between the age of the firm and job reallocation has been established in the literature (Davis and Haltiwanger, 1999).
+Caballero and Hammour add that their prediction could be considered more formally by assuming that the exogenous destructive flow due to attrition $\delta N(t)$ is made a decreasing function of age, $\delta(a)$.
+We introduce the term δ /a for attrition as a simple example.
+In steady state, we find that the obsolescence age and the creation flow both fall9, and thus employment will fall.
+We expect, therefore, to find a negative relationship between workplace age and net employment change, the impact on gross employment change is not clear.
+Similarly, a fall in the creation flow will increase average job tenure whilst a fall in the redundancy age will lower average tenure: the impact on average tenure

-7If we compare the cases where $c_0=0.4$ and $c_1=0.5$ with $c_0=0.4$ and $c_1=0.95$, we find values for a_m^ and f(0,t) of 7.2, 20.9% and 7.9, 18.9% respectively.
+7If we compare the cases where c_0 =0.4 and c_1 =0.5 with c_0 =0.4 and c_1 =0.95, we find values for a_m^ and f(0,t) of 7.2, 20.9% and 7.9, 18.9% respectively.

-8If we consider the case where $c_0=0.4$ and $c_1=0.5$, with other parameters remaining constant except for D, we find D=0.5 associated with $a_m^ = 6.8$ and f(0,t)=10.5%, at D=1 $a_m^ = 7.2$ and f(0,t)=20.9% and at D=2 $a_m^ = 7.95$ and f(0,t)=37.6%.
+8If we consider the case where c_0 =0.4 and c_1 =0.5, with other parameters remaining constant except for D, we find D=0.5 associated with a_m^ = 6.8 and f(0,t)=10.5%, at D=1: a_m^ = 7.2 and f(0,t)=20.9% and at D=2: a_m^ = 7.95 and f(0,t)=37.6%.